Mesoscale simulation model for odd fluids: Odd fluid transportation

 The other two examples are steady-state heat conduction and self-diffusion of the odd fluid in a rectangular box of dimensions $L_x\times L_y$.
-Zero-flux boundary conditions are applied to the left and right walls of the box, while the temperatures (or the tagged-particle concentrations $\rho_A$) at the bottom and top boundaries are fixed to different values for the case of heat conduction (or self-diffusion).
-The simulations show that the temperature and concentration distributions of the odd fluid noticeably differ from the common fluid, as presented in Fig.~\ref{Fig:SDHC}.
-Particularly, in constrast to the common fluids, the isotherms/isoconcentration lines of the odd fluids are not parallel to the isothermal/isoconcentration boundary (namely, the temperature or concentration is not uniform in the $x$ direction).
-This behavior originates from the transverse heat or particle flux, respectively, induced by the odd thermal conductivity or self-diffusion coeffcient.
-On the other hand, the continuum theory based on Eqs.~\eqref{simHyEq}-\eqref{EqOfSelfDiffusion} indicates that the steady-state temperature and concentration fields both obey the Laplace equation, $\nabla^2\phi=0$, with $\phi=T$ for the heat conduction and $\phi=\rho_A$ for the self-diffusion.
+Zero-flux boundary conditions are applied to the left and right walls of the box, while the temperatures (or the tagged-particle density $\rho_A$) at the bottom and top boundaries are fixed to different values for the case of heat conduction (or self-diffusion).
+The simulations show that the temperature and density distributions of the odd fluid noticeably differ from the common fluid, as presented in Fig.~\ref{Fig::HCSD}.
+Particularly, in contrast to the common fluids, the isotherms/isodensity lines of the odd fluids are not parallel to the isothermal/isodensity boundary (namely, the temperature or density is not uniform in the $x$ direction).
+This behavior originates from the transverse heat or particle flux, respectively, induced by the odd thermal conductivity or self-diffusion coefficient.
+On the other hand, the continuum theory based on Eqs.~\eqref{simHyEq}-\eqref{EqOfSelfDiffusion} indicates that the steady-state temperature and density fields both obey the Laplace equation, $\nabla^2\phi=0$, with $\phi=T$ for the heat conduction and $\phi=\rho_A$ for the self-diffusion.
 With the zero-flux boundaries $\left( \kappa\pd{x}T + \kappa_o\pd{y}T\right)|_{x=0,L_x}=0$ or $\left( D\pd{x}\rho_A + D_o\pd{y}\rho_A\right)|_{x=0,L_x}=0$, and the condition that the values of $\phi|_{y=0, L_y}$ keep fixed, the Laplace equation is solved numerically.
-The obtained theoretical results compare well to the simulations (Fig.~\ref{Fig:SDHC}), with a relative deviation below $\%2$, highlighting the validity of the CSRD approach in describing the nonequilibrium transport behavior of odd fluids.
+The theoretical results compare well to the simulations (Fig.~\ref{Fig::HCSD}), with a relative deviation below $2\%$ (see Appendix~\ref{APPENDIX::A}) , highlighting the validity of the CSRD in describing the transport behaviors of odd fluids.